 To whom an organization’s mission matters, matters most when it comes to making a large gift.

 These findings are not altogether surprising.
 Successful fundraisers know that money often follows money, and that social connections play a big role in securing gifts from very large donors.
 But what’s interesting is that simply being good at your mission often isn’t enough.
 You need to have demonstrated that your mission is worthy of investment among high-impact individuals.

 For all of us on boards, let’s rise to the occasion.
-We’re in the most target-rich country for ultra high net worth individuals in the world.
+We’re in the most target-rich country for ultra-wealthy individual giving in the world.
 Our development staff can do great things, but they need our support when it comes to our most potentially impactful donors.

 And nonprofit organizations: When you get a big donation from a key player, milk it.
 Shine lights on it.
 Celebrate it.
 Leverage it.
-Knowing what motivates giving for ultra high net worth individuals can only help us better reach our goals.
+Knowing what motivates giving for ultra-wealthy individuals can only help us better reach our goals.